John Lynch (New Hampshire governor): Historic popularity

 Throughout his eight year tenure, Lynch enjoyed very high approval ratings, often being ranked among the most popular of U.S. governors.
 According to the WMUR/Granite State Poll conducted by the University of New Hampshire, just three months after taking office in January 2005, Lynch's approval rating surpassed 50% and stayed upwards of 55% throughout his tenure.
 Likewise, between February 2006 and February 2009 his approval rating was above 70%.
 In April 2012, Lynch's approval rating was again above 70% making him the second most popular governor in the United States, behind New York Governor Andrew Cuomo.
 Lynch enjoyed bipartisan support and is the most popular governor in the state's history.

 Presidential endorsements

 During the 2008 Democratic presidential primaries, Lynch was one of eight superdelegates from New Hampshire.
 Lynch remained neutral during the New Hampshire primary because as governor he needed to "focus on being a good host to the primary", according to a statement by spokesman Colin Manning.
 At an event on June 27, 2008 in Unity, New Hampshire, Lynch formally endorsed Barack Obama for president.

-Lynch endorsed President Barack Obama in the 2012 presidential election.

-Lynch endorsed former Secretary of State, Hillary Clinton, in the 2016 Presidential Election.

-Lynch endorsed former Vice President Joe Biden in the 2020 United States presidential election.
+Lynch endorsed President Barack Obama in the 2012 presidential election, former Secretary of State Hillary Clinton in the 2016 presidential election, and former Vice President Joe Biden in the 2020 presidential election.

 Personal life

-Lynch and his wife, Dr. Susan Lynch, a pediatrician, have three children.
+Lynch and his wife, Susan Lynch, a pediatrician, have three children.